jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst

 There are two ways to navigate your files; some form of graphic interface (all three common OSes have a similar tool) or the command line.
 We're going to explore using both.
 Before we do this, we need a few basic command line tools to move around the files.

+To access the terminal or command line depends on the systems you're using.
+On Linux, you need to find the ``terminal`` application.
+On Windows you need to find the Command Prompt (``cmd``).
+On MacOs you need the ``Terminal`` application.
+Most OSes have some form of search function to find these.
+Once open, try the commands below.

 The first is to list which directory you are in.